 Magnetoencephalography (MEG) is a non-invasive diagnostic tool that can help neurologists and neurosurgeons evaluate and map brain activity before surgery.
 MEG offers a way to localize brain activity with a high spatial and temporal resolution, and represents a significant advance in the care of patients with brain tumors or severe epilepsy.
-A MEG scan is performed as an outpatient procedure.
+A MEG scan is performed as an outpatient procedure — no overnight stay required.
 For some patients, MEG can replace invasive testing done in the ICU or in the operating room.

 Mapping the Brain with MEG